matiyev/soc-lab/README.md

 ```
 use [session_id]
 ```
-> C0ngratulations!
-You pwned your Windows VM
+> c0ngratulations! you pwned your Windows VM
 6. **Now, run a few basic commands**

 - To get info about the session